 For many, Ironman is the ultimate in triathlon competition.
 It can consume your life.
 It’s often the poster child by which triathlon is known to the world at large.
 When I began doing triathlons, almost every non-tri person I met would ask if I had done an Ironman (that’s all they knew), as if that’s the only badge of honor in our sport.
 Because of its status, the pull of doing an Ironman is strong for many triathletes.
 Putting in the training time, going the distance, crossing the line as an Ironman finisher, even qualifying for Kona (!), are all heady stuff that can act as a siren’s call.

-Particularly coming off the COVID-interrupted 2020 season, you may feel this draw to become an Ironman even more strongly.
+You may feel this draw to become an Ironman even more strongly.
 But should you?
 Though training for and finishing an Ironman or Iron-distance race can be a positive, life-enriching experience, it can also be a source of personal, work, and social stress, a cause of injuries and other health problems, and a less than satisfying experience in which the costs outweigh the benefits.
 I encourage you to give careful thought to this question to make sure that, if you choose to do an Ironman, you do it for reasons that are healthy and beneficial.

 To help you decide whether you should do an Ironman, I’ve written a two-part series exploring what I have found to be the most important issues to consider (you can read Part I here).
 In this second part of the series, I’ll explore the “wrong” and “right” reasons for wanting to be an Ironman.